 Which way is the right way to write a devotional?
 There are several different styles out there when it comes to writing a devotion.
-Author Jerry Jenkins has a really good article on his website that covers the different methods perfectly.
+Author Jerry Jenkins has an excellent article on his website that covers the different methods perfectly.
 I encourage you to stop by and read more about it later.

-The Idea Method is really nothing more than a template I developed over time to help me pin point what God has put on my heart to share.
-It’s main purpose is to help us point readers to the truth in God’s word and then encourage them to apply that learned truth.
-This is also the preferred style for the Petals of Wisdom devotional series that is hosted here on the blog.
-If you are interested in writing a guest devotional please click here.
+The Idea Method is really nothing more than a template I developed over time to help me pinpoint what God has put on my heart to share.
+Its main purpose is to help us point readers to the truth in God’s word and then encourage them to apply that learned truth.
+This is also the preferred style for the Petals of Wisdom devotional series hosted here on the blog.
+If you are interested in writing a guest devotional, please click here.